gmrammohan15/EVA4/S13-Assignment/YoloV3/README.md

 ```
 walle
 ```
-8. Walle above will have a class index of 0.
+8. Drone above will have a class index of 0.
 9. For COCO's 80 classes, VOLOv3's output vector has 255 dimensions ( (4+1+80)*3).
 Now we have 1 class, so we would need to change it's architecture.
 10. Copy the contents of 'yolov3-spp.cfg' file to a new file called 'yolov3-custom.cfg' file in the data/cfg folder.
 11. Search for 'filters=255' (you should get entries entries).
 Change 255 to 18 = (4+1+1)*3